Orkiv/Inventory-js/readme.md

 The following functions can be used to retrieve inventory data from your account.

+### Inventory.prototype.Reviews(string itemid, callback onFinish(data))
+Get reviews for the specified item.

+- Parameters :
+	- onFinish: Function called once data is retrieved.
+Function variable  data has 4 keys :
+	- usercount :  integer of how many users have reviewed your product.
+	- rating : double of the specified item's average rating.
+	- comments : Array of user comments.
+Each object has 2 parameters :
+		- Comments : String of user feedback
+		- ratings : string number of stars user has given for product.
+	-
 ### Inventory.prototype.Categories(callback onFinish(data))
 Fetch item categorization from your account.

 - Parameters :
 	- onFinish :  Function called once data is retrieved.
-It has 1 key :
+Function variable  data has 1 key :
 		- result : Array of categories.
 Please refer to the [category schema](#category-schema)

 ### Inventory.prototype.Query(int page, object query, callback onFinish(data))